dtavangar/Marketo-campaign-api-docs/trigger-campaign-api-doc_v1.1.md

 ## Use Case

-A lead registers for a webinar through an external platform (e.g., custom app, Pendo, or Eventbrite).
+A Person registers for a webinar through an external platform (e.g., custom app, Pendo, or Eventbrite).
 You want to automatically:

 - Trigger a reminder email from Marketo
 - Personalize it with:
-  - The lead’s first name
+  - The Person’s first name
   - Webinar title
   - A unique join link